 Subd.
 1. Determinations Based on Report.
 After receiving the report required under Rule 43.02 and Minnesota Statutes § 260D.06, subd.
-2, the court has jurisdiction to make the following determinations and shall do so within ten (10) days of receiving the report, whether a hearing is requested:
+2, the court has jurisdiction to make the following determinations and shall do so within ten (10) days of the filing of the report, regardless of whether a hearing is requested under subdivision 2: